Ireland cricket team: Associate Member (1993–2007)

-One-Day International status (2007–present)
+One-Day International status without test status (2007–2016)

 At the start of 2007, Ireland saw more than three months of almost constant cricket.
 First was a visit to Kenya, where they took part in Division One of the ICC World Cricket League.
 They finished fifth in the league after four narrow defeats, and Kenya won the league.
 Before the World Cup, the team participated in a high-performance camp in South Africa.
 Ireland's performance in their inaugural World Cup in the 2007 Cricket World Cup took many pundits by surprise.
 In their first game, on 15 March, they tied with Zimbabwe, primarily thanks to Ireland's first ever World Cup century by man-of-the-match Jeremy Bray and economical bowling in the final overs by Trent Johnston and Andre Botha.
 In their second match, played on Saint Patrick's Day, they beat the fourth-ranked team in the world, Pakistan, by three wickets, thus knocking Pakistan out of the competition.

-These two results were enough to advance Ireland to the Super 8 stage of the tournament.
-In their final group stage game, the West Indies beat them by eight wickets.
-In the Super 8 stage, they lost their five matches against England, South Africa, New Zealand, Australia, and Sri Lanka, but recorded a 74-run victory against Test playing nation Bangladesh, the 9th ranked team in the world.
+These two results were enough to advance Ireland to the Super-8 stage of the tournament.
+In their final group-stage game, the West Indies beat them by eight wickets.
+In the Super 8 stage, they lost their matches against England, South Africa, New Zealand, Australia, and Sri Lanka, but recorded a 74-run victory against Test-playing nation Bangladesh, the 9th-ranked team in the world.
 The team received a heroes' welcome in Dublin.

 After the World Cup, former West Indies cricketer Phil Simmons took over the role of coach from Birrell.
 India were scheduled to play South Africa in a series of One Day Internationals in Ireland in June 2007.
 Ireland also played one-off matches at Stormont against the two teams.
 Missing several players from their World Cup squad, Ireland lost both games.
 Ireland hosted a quadrangular tournament in Dublin and Belfast in July involving the West Indies, the Netherlands, and Scotland.
 Ireland and the West Indies both won their games against Scotland and the Netherlands with their direct encounter ending in no result due to rain.
 The West Indies won the tournament because of a bonus point won against the Netherlands.
 Trent Johnston stepped down as captain and was replaced by William Porterfield in March 2008.